feather-design-system/feather-design-system/docs/Components/Tabs/README.md

 ## FeatherTab

-`FeatherTab` faciliates tab interactions in various containers, and is re-used for drawer tabs and others.
+`FeatherTab` faciliates tab interactions in various containers and is re-used for drawer tabs and others.
 Tabs are hosted in Tab Containers.

 ### Props